epfl-lasa/robot-voice-control/README.md

 ## message_control node

-Message-based NL control: This node Listens to the specified topic for parsed natural language commands.
+Message-based NL control: [This node] (robot_voice_control/nodes/message_control.py) listens to the specified topic for parsed natural language commands.
 The control of the robot is all done through topics: if it hears a particular command this node will output the given command token on the particular topic.
 This supports various toke types: Strings, Ints, Floats, etc..